Internet Explorer 7: Is Your Site Ready?

 RSS Integration

 This is, in reality, a wonderful characteristic.
-I realize that it’s already been a widespread part of different browsers; however, due to the fact, 70% to 90% of your users are browsing the net with nothing.
-However, Internet Explorer, the sudden capability to study and join RSS feeds properly in their browser could be a completely new enjoy.
-If your website online already has an RSS feed, then now is the time to begin making plans how you would possibly promote it to an extra major-flow target audience in addition to how you might make it a greater outstanding part of your pages.
+I realize it’s already a widespread part of different browsers; however, because 70% to 90% of your users are browsing the net with nothing, Internet Explorer’s sudden capability to study and join RSS feeds properly in their browser could be a completely new feature.
+If your online website already has an RSS feed, then now is the time to begin planning how to promote it to an extra major-flow target audience in addition to how you might make it a greater outstanding part of your pages.
 If your site does not, then now’s the time to start operating on one.

-The new feed button for IE7 stays grayed out and inactive whilst viewing pages without a recognizable feed (RSS1, RSS2, Atom, and so forth.) and then spring to bright, orange existence whilst viewing a page that has one.
+The new feed button for IE7 stays grayed out and inactive while viewing pages without a recognizable feed (RSS1, RSS2, Atom, etc.) and then springs to bright, orange existence while viewing a page with one.
 I do not know approximately you.
-However, I’d adore it to be certainly one of MY sites that a user first notices this unusual new button on.
-You comprehend it has to be attempted as a minimum as soon as to look what it does, and what it does is tell your users that there is even extra content material to be had out of your website than they may have ever been aware of any other case.
+However, I’d adore it to be one of MY sites where a user first notices this unusual new button.
+You comprehend it has to be attempted as a minimum as soon as you look at what it does, and what it does is tell your users that there is even more content material to be had out of your website than they may have ever been aware of in any other case.

-The drop-down listing off to be had feeds and feeds next to the button is a capability supply of misunderstanding for non-technical users.
-Still, most will sincerely click on principle button and get the topmost default feed.
-However, upon clicking it, they now get not most effective a new feed web page, a few useful data about feeds, and a way to use them.
+The drop-down listing to have feeds and feeds next to the button is a capability supply of misunderstanding for non-technical users.
+Still, most will sincerely click on the principle button and get the topmost default feed.
+However, upon clicking it, they now get not most effective a new feed web page, a few useful data about meals, and a way to use them.
 My favorite element, even though, is the bolded assertion in the yellow container that asserts, “You are viewing a feed that regularly incorporates up-to-date content material.”
 That’s almost an unsolicited advertisement for viewing your feed.
-I absolutely need to thank Microsoft for which includes that.
+I need to thank Microsoft for including that.

-They’ve even long gone a step and added a sidebar allowing customers to sort or filter out your feed with the aid of date, name, author, or even category.
-Using the manner, those categories are those you’ve assigned to every piece of feed content.
-A little careful forethought on this branch may want to the internet you some permanent, new website users viewing your content and, extra special, your marketing-specifically if you pad each RSS “submit” with a few types of incentive to click on again through to your major pages.
+They’ve even gone a step further and added a sidebar allowing customers to sort or filter out your feed with the aid of date, name, author, or even category.
+Using this manner, you’ve assigned those categories to every feed content.
+A little careful forethought on this branch may want to the internet you some permanent, new website users viewing your content and, extra special, specifically, if you pad each RSS “submit” with a few types of incentives to click on again through to your major pages.

 Extensibility